Accuity/rspec-puppet-utils/README.md

 In the example above `package_version` is set as it's a required field.
 The other accessible properties are:

 - module_path        - The directory containing all the modules to test (default: 'modules')
 - excluded_modules   - Modules to exclude from rspec testing (default: [])
 - package_dir        - Where the puppet zip package will be created (default: 'pkg')
 - package_files      - Files and directories to include in the package (default: ['modules', 'modules-lib', 'config/environment.conf'])
-- package_version  - The version of the package (e.g. 2.1.0)
+- package_versioning - Is the version included in the package name? (default: true)

 ##### NB: